 "Liberal Arts degree offers a unique opportunity to study multiple disciplines within one program.
 I would recommend it to anyone who has diverse academic interests and could not yet find the narrow field for pursuing a degree in it.
-I also believe this program helped me to understand better in wich academic direction I should move further."
+I also believe this program helped me to understand better in which academic direction I should move further."

 Annina Närhi (Finland, graduated 2015)

 "After high school, I wasn't sure what to study, so the liberal arts program seemed really fitting.
-It is a broad program which provides a good basis for many Master's Programs, so you can try different things for your BA before focusing on something more specific for your MA.
+It is a broad program that provides a good basis for many Master's Programs, so you can try different things for your BA before focusing on something more specific for your MA.
 Tallinn is a great place to study - the city is small but vibrant, there's always something to do.
-The international commuity is welcoming and you meet people from all around the world."
+The international community is welcoming and you meet people from all around the world."

 Arta Balode (Latvia, graduated 2016)

 "Liberal Arts was the program that gave me an insight into different study fields at once.
-If you have wide variety of interests, this choice will let you combine varied professional industries at one.
+If you have a wide variety of interests, this choice will let you combine varied professional industries at one.
 Liberal Arts - the program where media meet politics, films meet psychology, anthropology meets literature, so on, and so on...

 Jyri Jäntti (Finland, graduated 2017)

 “The wider the knowledge base of a student or a researcher the easier it is to come up with new ideas based on combining different fields.
-Of course there is always overlap between sciences, but the better the basics on multiple scientific fields, the more coherent ideas one can come up with.
-Also gathering the basic knowledge on multiple field is extremely helpful in finding out in which field the specialization of the student in the future might lay."
+Of course, there is always overlap between sciences, but the better the basics on multiple scientific fields, the more coherent ideas one can come up with.
+Also gathering the basic knowledge on multiple fields is extremely helpful in finding out in which field the specialization of the student in the future might lay."